Baffin Enduro Review

 Comfort

 Due to their Gel-Flex shock-absorbing heels and midsoles, they feel pretty good on hard surfaces, and we can wear them for long periods without any significant soreness.
 Since these do fit a little looser, they flap around slightly when walking, though this doesn't cause any big issues.
 The only issue regarding comfort is how much the rubber folds in and presses against the shins, though this issue was not as bad in these as it was in other thinner boots.
-This only felt like an issue on steeper hills, but different testers found it to be unpleasant to varying degrees.
+This only felt like an issue on steeper hills, but different testers found it unpleasant to varying degrees.

 Traction